adanwilliamdev/adanwilliamdev/README.md

 ---

-## 💰 Finanças Microsserviços
+## 💰 Finance Microservices

-Sistema de finanças pessoais desenvolvido com foco em **arquitetura distribuída e microsserviços**.
+A personal finance system built with a focus on **distributed architecture and microservices**.

-O projeto explora conceitos como:
+The project explores concepts such as:

-* Separação de responsabilidades
+* Separation of concerns
-* Comunicação entre serviços
+* Service-to-service communication
-* Service Discovery
+* Service discovery
-* Configuração centralizada
+* Centralized configuration
-* APIs REST
+* REST APIs
-* Arquitetura escalável
+* Scalable architecture

 **Stack:**